Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Methods

 \subsection{Forest Fire Clustering}

 Given a set of data points, $x_1, ..., x_n$ each with $m$ features arranged in a data matrix $\pmb W \in \mathbb{R}^{n \times m}$, we calculate the distance matrix $\pmb M \in \mathbb{R}^{n \times n}$ containing the $L^2$ distance between every pair of data points.
-Distances are converted into affinities $\pmb A \in \mathbb{R}^{n \times n}$ using the kernel method \cite{RN33}.
-We can use a gaussian kernel or an adaptive kernel based on K-nearest neighbors to preserve local distances and encode longer trajectory structures (\nameref{S1_Eq}).
+However, representing the distance matrix for large data sets ($>1$ million data points) is computationally expensive.
+Therefore, we can approximate the distance matrix by using the $L^2$ distance between the KNNs of each data point.
+Then, the distances are converted into affinities $\pmb A \in \mathbb{R}^{n \times n}$ using the kernel method.
+We can use a Gaussian kernel or an adaptive kernel on the KNNs to preserve local distances and encode longer trajectory structures.
+Similar to preprocessing steps in t-SNE and UMAP, the most suitable kernel bandwidth can be estimated using a binary search on the nearest neighbor distances (e.g., SmoothKNNDist in UMAP).
 By doing so, a similarity graph $G = (V, E)$ is constructed, with each vertex $v_i$ representing a data point $x_i$ and the corresponding pairwise affinities as edges.
 The affinity matrix $\pmb A$ acts as the adjacency matrix for graph $G$.
+In terms of implementing these preprocessing steps, the \textit{scanpy} package in Python has a highly efficient and stable function called ``sc.pp.neighbors" that implements the approximate KNN search and adaptive kernel transformations \cite{wolf2018scanpy}.
+Hence, we directly use this function in our preprocessing step to obtain the affinity matrix $\pmb A$ from the data matrix $\pmb W$.

-In short, we iteratively cast a label on a vertex and allow the label to propagate until an equilibrium is reached.
+For the label propagation steps, we iteratively cast a label on a vertex and allow the label to propagate until an equilibrium is reached.
 If one label cannot propagate to all vertices, the procedure is repeated with different labels until all of the vertices in $G$ have been given a label.
-Each vertex $i$ starts without a label, corresponding to the state $S_i = 0$, and accepts a label $S_i = j$ during the $j$-th label propagation.
+Each vertex $i$ starts without a label, corresponding to the state $S_i = 0$, and accepts a label $S_i = k$ during the $k$-th label propagation.

-$T_i$ is the threshold above which a vertex would accept a label from neighboring vertices, and the heat $H^j_i$ is the influence from neighboring labels on vertex $i$ during the $j$-th label propagation.
+$T_i$ is the threshold above which a vertex would accept a label from neighboring vertices, and the average label influence $\bar H^k_{labeled, i}$ is the average influence from labeled vertices on unlabeled vertex $i$ during the $k$-th label propagation (Equation 4).
 These values parameterize the label propagation, similar to how they govern forest fire dynamics.
+There are many hyperparameters in the preprocessing steps such as the K in KNN as well as other parameters involved in the kernel method.
+It is possible to pair Forest Fire Clustering with other graph construction techniques for preprocessing.
+Therefore, the core, iterative component of the algorithm has only one effective hyperparameter.